 An extension of the load boards commonly used to manage the spot market, mobile freight brokering apps offer a number of advantages.
 Some of the most notable benefits provided by these apps include:

 - Access to owner-operators.
 Shippers are faced with a trucking capacity crisis every few years, making it more important than ever to find ways to connect with a larger pool of carriers.
-Digital freight brokerage been a particular boon for independent owner-operators and small carriers, who may otherwise operate under the radar and struggle to connect with new customers.
+Digital freight brokerage has been a particular boon for independent owner-operators and small carriers, who may otherwise operate under the radar and struggle to connect with new customers.

 - Cutting out the middle man.
 When a shipment needs to move right now, an app-based freight marketplace offers a way to find a nearby empty truck to put it on.
 As with load boards, spot market shipment pricing will typically be lower and non-negotiable, speeding up the booking process.

 - Faster interactions.
 Simply put, truckers usually get paid faster using digital freight brokerage apps.
 For example, Uber Freight guarantees payment within a week and Convoy offers payment within 30 days or faster under certain programs.
-This is opposed to standard shipper or intermediary payments, which carriers often have to float for 90 days or more.
+This is opposed to the standard shipper or intermediary payments, which carriers often have to float for 90 days or more.

 While these apps offer the benefits above and many more, there are a number of drawbacks and challenges standing in the way of growth for this technology.
 Some of these include: